matt-fonto/concepts/functional_design_patterns.md

 - Types are documentation
 - Your function's is true to its inputs

+3. Use static types for domain modelling and documentation

+- Types can contain business logic

 ### Functions are things => railway track

 - A function is a standalone thing, not attached to a class